-Sites that have authentication have a concept that we can call the “current user”.
-This is a user who has been authenticated through a form (or logged in through a social network).
-The current user is actively used to display various blocks of information, for example, to display that user's blog.
+Developers of sites with authentication often use the concept of a current user.
+This user authenticates through a form or logs in through a social network.
+The current user helps to display different blocks of information — for example, that user's blog.
 This kind of code usually looks like this:

 if isAuthenticated && currentUser.hasArticles()